timiskhakov/timiskhakov.github.io/_posts/2022-09-18-numbers-in-vectors.md

 }
 ```

 In .NET, `char` is a 2-byte value that can be represented as `ushort`.
 The problem is, we need a `byte` representation of the substring.
 So we load the substring into a 256-bit vector `raw` and represent it as `bytes`.
-This representation provides an additional byte we don't need, for example, character `1` becomes `{0, 1}` or `{48, 49}` in ASCII due to the 2-byte nature of `char`.
+This representation provides an additional byte we don't need, for example, character `1` becomes `{0, 1}`, or `{48, 49}` in ASCII, due to the 2-byte nature of `char`.
 So, we shuffle the lower and upper lanes separately using the `RawMask` to put the significant byte first and get rid of `48`.
 Then we combine the lower parts of the lanes into a new 128-bit vector.

 A quick illustration for the method would be the following: